Lubbock High School: History

 The school was founded in 1891 as a one-room school, with two additional rooms added in 1898.
 The original announcement of the school's opening read: "Schooling for all who could reach it by pony, wagon, buggy or on foot."
 The first (and only) teacher at this point was Miss Minnie Tubbs.
 In March 1909, a fire set by students destroyed the building.
 After this, the school relocated to a brick building with two stories and a basement at the location of the current City Hall in Lubbock.
-In 1922, a bond issue provided for a new high school with 28 teachers and located between 13th and 14th streets in the 2000 block.
+In 1922, a bond issue provided for a new high school with 28 teachers and was located between 13th and 14th streets in the 2000 block.
 Bonds were voted in 1925 for the addition of two study halls.
 This was the old Thompson Junior High building.
 In the fall of 1929, plans began for the construction of a new building for LHS.
 Construction began in 1930, and the building was completed in 1931.
 The school opened in its new location for the fall semester of 1931.
 This is the current Lubbock High School building.
 Due to its distinctive architecture, the school is included in the National Register of Historic Places.